GilbertzRivi/crazyae2addons/README.md

 - **Round Robin Item P2P Tunnel**: Enables round-robin item distribution between multiple outputs, between multiple item insertions.
 When inputting more items, the tunnel evenly splits the stack across all outputs.
 - **Limited Pattern Provider**: You can break a pattern provider by smelting it, then it will have only one slot for patterns.
 - **Block Entity Tickers**: A costly but effective way to significantly speed up machines.
+- **NBT Export Bus**: An export bus that can export items based on their NBT tags.

 More features coming soon!